albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 ### The Political Viability Mechanism

 Previous democratic reform efforts failed by asking incumbent legislators to vote for changes that reduce their individual advantages.
-The Act solves this political economy problem through immediate, substantial, universal compensation and capacity improvements taking effect upon enactment -- before electoral reforms launch.
+The Act solves this political economy problem through immediate, substantial improvements to staff resources, legislative capacity, and competitive member benefits taking effect upon enactment -- before electoral reforms launch.

 This isn't cynicism -- it's mechanism design.
 The Framers structured Constitutional checks and balances assuming self-interested actors.
 The Act applies the same principle: structure incentives so that individual benefit aligns with institutional improvement.